iambiki-git/iambiki-git/README.md

 <h2 align="center">
-  # Hi there, I'm Biki 👋
+  hi there, I'm Biki 👋
 </h2>

 Welcome to my GitHub profile!
 I'm an **Aspiring Software Developer** with a passion for building dynamic web applications using **Django** and **Python**.
 Currently, I'm diving into both **frontend** and **backend** technologies to create full-stack projects.